 Determining Neck Width

 Start by measuring your dog’s neck width.
-This measurement will help you choose the harness that won’t be too tight or too loose around your dog’s neck.
+This measurement will help you choose the harness that won’t be too tight or loose around your dog’s neck.
 Place the measuring tape around the widest part of your dog’s neck, typically just above the shoulders, and note down the measurement.

 Measuring Neck Circumference

 Next, measure the circumference of your dog’s neck.
-Wrap the measuring tape around their neck, just below the ears and around the area where the collar would rest.
+Wrap the measuring tape around their neck, just below the ears, and around the area where the collar would rest.
 Make sure not to pull too tightly or leave any gaps.
 Record the measurement for reference.

 Measuring Your Dog’s Chest